Deltik/SignEdit/README.md

 ## Permissions

-SignEdit for Bukkit will only work if the player has the following permission enabled:
+All features of SignEdit for Bukkit will be available if the player has the following permission:

     SignEdit.use

+(_since `v1.8.0`_) More refined permissions are available in this format:

+    signedit.COMMAND.SUBCOMMAND

+Examples:

+    signedit.sign.set
+    signedit.sign.clear
+    signedit.sign.ui

 ## Configuration